-On August 31, 2019, we had 10,703 full-time, part-time, temporary and seasonal employees.
-Of that total, 2,522 were employed in our Energy segment, 7,418 were employed in our Ag segment and 763 were employed in Corporate and Other.
-In addition to those individuals directly employed by us, many individuals work for joint ventures in which we have a 50% or less ownership interest, including employees of CF Nitrogen and Ventura Foods in our Nitrogen Production segment and Corporate and Other categories, respectively, and are not included in these totals.
+On August 31, 2020, we had 10,493 full-time, part-time, temporary and seasonal employees.
+Of that total, 2,439 were employed in our Energy segment, 7,211 were employed in our Ag segment and 843 were employed in Corporate and Other.
+In addition to those individuals directly employed by us, many individuals work for our joint ventures, including employees of CF Nitrogen in our Nitrogen Production segment and Ventura Foods and Ardent Mills in our Corporate and Other category, and are not included in these totals.